 You can ignore what follows, except that if you find you are having problems, please email me at the address given below so that I can try to fix it!

 I think the blogging powers that be are angry with me for being a once-a-month poster!
-But whatever the reason, there’s some sort of bug affecting the ability for some of you to sign in and leave comments. § continue reading →
+But whatever the reason, there’s some sort of bug affecting the ability for some of you to sign in and leave comments.
+Of course this happens when I’ve specifically asked for your feedback!
+I’m working on solving the problem–if any of you bloggers have had this happen to you, I’d be happen to hear your thoughts on how to fix it. § continue reading →

 Not only have I not posted in nearly a month (sorry!), I’ve missed my own blogiversary!
 That’s right, Wynken de Worde has been up and running for over a year now, which in blog years might mean we’ve hit cranky adolescence.
 Because this is a celebration, I’ll try to keep the crankiness to a minimum, although some of it is to my point.

 I started this blog largely because I wanted to be able to direct students toward an example of what studying “early modern book history” might entail.
-In order to get students into my courses, I have to reach out to them and get them excited enough that they want to apply for it. § continue reading →
+In order to get students into my courses, I have to reach out to them and get them excited enough that they want to apply for it.
+I can’t always rely on their teachers conveying what it is that they might get out of the experience of studying rare books, but I can get some of that across by sending them to a blog. § continue reading →